PiotrSobczak/loan-data-processing/README.md

 # loan-data-analysis-pipeline

-This project is a pipeline for stream processing and data analysis of [loan data](https://www.kaggle.com/wendykan/lending-club-loan-data).
+This project is a pipeline for stream processing and data analysis of [loan data](https://www.kaggle.com/wendykan/lending-club-loan-data) using PySpark, Kafka, Hive.

 ### Architecture